-• Dissolved oxygen: 26 of 33 sites monitored for dissolved oxygen have recorded concentrations less than 7.0 mg/l which is considered impaired

-• Nitrogen and phosphorus: Numeric objectives have been established for five of our monitoring locations.
+- Dissolved oxygen: 29 of 34 sites monitored for dissolved oxygen have recorded concentrations less than 7.0 mg/l which is considered impaired - Nitrogen and phosphorus: Numeric objectives have been established for five of our monitoring locations.
 Four of those five locations regularly exceed the standards for forms of nitrogen or phosphorus.

-Additionally, biological monitoring indicates that many streams do not fully support beneficial uses - almost half of our samples collected exhibit impairment as determined by the Eastern Sierra IBI.
+Additionally, biological monitoring indicates that many streams do not fully support beneficial uses - over half of our samples collected exhibit impairment as determined by the Eastern Sierra IBI.